Malik Kevon Glover -- Bowman

+Mr. Glover passed away Tuesday, May 26, 2020, at the Regional Medical Center, Orangeburg.

+Visitation will be held from 2 to 7 p.m.
+Friday, May 29.
+Masks must be worn gain entry to the funeral home.

-In an effort to adhere to COVID-19 please take precautions regarding social distancing.
-Family and friends may call at the residence of his father, Thorne Williams, between the hours of 4 to 8 p.m. or call at 803-596-8311, or condolences may be expressed via telephone to his mother, Contessa Glover, at 803-662-0562 or Simmons Funeral Home and Crematory of Orangeburg.
+Friends may call at the residence in Bowman between the hours of 4 and 8 p.m. daily.
+Condolences may also be expressed via telephone to his mother, Contessa Glover, at 803-662-0562, or his father, Thorne Williams, at 803-596-8311, or Simmons Funeral Home and Crematory of Orangeburg.

 Online condolences may be sent to www.simmonsfuneralhome.com.